ionworks/how-to-debug-your-battery/README.md

 ![](figures/simulation_02_concs_1200.png)
 ![](figures/simulation_02_concs_1800.png)

-Now the contributions of the postive solid particle to the voltage at rest is resolved much more quickly than before.
+Now the contributions of the positive solid particle to the voltage at rest is resolved much more quickly than before.
 This is because the smaller particle size allows for faster diffusion of lithium ions in and out of the particle.
 This is a good example of how the model can be used to investigate the effect of different parameters on the performance of a battery.

 This is just one example of how to use modelling to debug your battery problem. **PyBaMM** also has many other examples including one on modelling [hysteresis](https://docs.pybamm.org/en/stable/source/examples/notebooks/models/differential-capacity-hysteresis-state.html) in silicon anodes.
 Also as we can see here a single experiment takes a matter of seconds and with some of the simpler models only a matter of ms. This helps engineers really battle the curse of dimensionality.
-For example the ragone plot below sweeping over some of the common parameters you might investigate changing contains 6500 data points and with each one taking less than 1s running one after the other on a single core would take under 2 hours to compute, already a massive saving compared to weeks with our 1000 channel cycler lab (each experiment takes less than an hour in the lab but we have to prepare the materials and build the cells too).
+For example the Ragone plot below sweeping over some of the common parameters you might investigate changing contains 6500 data points and with each one taking less than 1s running one after the other on a single core would take under 2 hours to compute, already a massive saving compared to weeks with our 1000 channel cycler lab (each experiment takes less than an hour in the lab but we have to prepare the materials and build the cells too).
 With parallel computing this number can be cut to less than a minute.

 ![](figures/ragone.png)

-If you liked this How to guide and want to learn more about battery modelling head to our github page (and don't forget to gice it a :star:) https://github.com/pybamm-team/PyBaMM
+If you liked this How to guide and want to learn more about battery modelling head to our github page (and don't forget to give it a :star:) https://github.com/pybamm-team/PyBaMM

 ![](figures/pybamm.png)